 During 2005, we completed a proprietary 42 square mile 3-D seismic survey at East Hackberry.
 Given that drilling activities at the East Hackberry field prior to our acquisition of the field in 1997 were undertaken without the benefit of modern seismic information, we believe that this 3-D seismic data will enhance our probability of drilling success.
 We continue to evaluate the 3-D seismic data to identify additional drilling locations.
-During 2007 at East Hackberry, we drilled nine wells in Lake Calcasieu and three wells on land and recompleted two existing wells.
-Of the 12 wells drilling during 2007, ten were completed as producing wells and two were non-productive.
-As of March 1, 2008 at East Hackberry, we had drilled one additional well in Lake Calcasieu, which is now producing, and had recompleted three existing wells.
-We intend to drill three to five additional land wells and recomplete one additional well at East Hackberry during 2008.
-Drilling activity in this field during 2008 will target measured depths of up to 13,000 feet using directional drilling techniques.
+During 2008 at East Hackberry, we drilled four land wells and one well on water and recompleted seven existing wells.
+All of the five wells drilled during 2008 were completed as producing wells.
+As of March 1, 2009, we had recompleted three wells during 2009.
+We currently intend to drill four land wells and have recompleted three wells at East Hackberry during 2009.

-In December 2007, net production at East Hackberry was 26,850 BOE, or an average of 867 BOE per day, 70% of which was from oil and 30% of which was from natural gas.
-In February 2008, our average net daily production at East Hackberry was 735 BOE, 80% of which was from oil and 20% of which was from natural gas.
+In December 2008, net production at East Hackberry was 12,243 BOE, or an average of 395 BOE per day, 98% of which was from oil and 2% of which was from natural gas.
+From January 1, 2009 through March 9, 2009, our average net daily production at East Hackberry was 439 BOE, 95% of which was from oil and 5% of which was from natural gas.
+Production has increased since year end as a result of mechanical well enhancements.